ViRb3/authelia-basic-2fa/README.md

 custom credentials format described [below](#format).
 This allows you to use 2FA on clients and scenarios that demand basic auth, e.g. [webdav](https://en.wikipedia.org/wiki/WebDAV) network streaming.

-## Changes from v1
-This is a complete re-code of the original LUA script into a Go reverse proxy, fixing numerous compatibility and security issues.
-You are _strongly_ advised to upgrade.
-As an architectural bonus, you no longer need OpenResty or even nginx to use this project.

 ## Technical details
 2FA is achieved through basic auth by placing a reverse proxy (this project) before every authentication attempt with Authelia.
 Your requests will look like this:
 ```